Coolgardie, Western Australia: Muslim Afghan cameleers

-When the Coolgardie gold rush occurred in 1894, the Afghan cameleers (so-called, although some of them did not originate in Afghanistan) were quick to move in.
-The goldfields could not have continued without the food and water they transported.
-In March that year, a caravan of six Afghans, forty-seven camels and eleven calves, set out across the desert from Marree to the goldfield.
+When the Coolgardie gold rush occurred in 1894, the Afghan cameleers (so-called, although not all were from Afghanistan) were quick to move in and provide transport for much-needed supplies.
+In March that year, a caravan of six men, forty-seven camels and eleven calves, set out across the desert from Marree to the goldfield.
 It arrived in July with the camels, carrying between 135 and 270 kg each, in good condition.
 Another fifty-eight camels for Coolgardie arrived by ship in Albany in September.

-By 1898 there were 300 members of the Muslim community in Coolgardie and 80 on average attended Friday prayer.
+By 1898 there were 300 members of this Muslim community in Coolgardie and 80 on average attended Friday prayer.
 Coolgardie held the main Muslim community in the colony at that time.
-There was not one Muslim woman amongst them, no marriages were performed and no burials, reflecting a relatively young and transient population.

-Similar to the other structures, simple mud and tin-roofed mosques were initially constructed in the town.
-All of the Afghan Muslim population eventually relocated from Coolgardie generally to Perth, the new capital of Western Australia.
-Racism was very common towards the Afghan cameleers.
-There were reports of unsolved murders, and torture of Afghan-owned animals.
+There were no women amongst them, no marriages were performed and no burials, reflecting a relatively young and transient population.
+As with other structures in the town, simple mud and tin-roofed mosques were initially constructed.
+All of the community eventually relocated from Coolgardie generally to Perth, the new capital of Western Australia.
+Their success occasionally attracted resentment, with reports of unsolved attacks on animals.

 Transport

 Great Eastern Highway (National Highway 94) runs through the town as Bayley Street.
 Just to the town's east, Highway 94 turns south onto Coolgardie-Esperance Highway, which heads towards Norseman, the starting point of the route east across the Nullarbor Plain.

 Originally the narrow gauge railway to Kalgoorlie, the Eastern Goldfields Railway passed through Coolgardie, until 1968, when the new standard gauge line was built to the north on a new route.

-The Transwa Prospector train stops 14 km north of the town at Bonnie Vale.
+Transwa's Prospector stops 14 km north of the town at Bonnie Vale.
 There is a very limited public bus service to the town on the Kalgoorlie to Perth route, although school bus services are more frequent.